Roof Pitch Calculator

 FAQ

-What is a roof pitch multiplier?+
+What does a roof pitch calculator calculate?+

 Why is roof area larger than footprint area?+